CLP Holdings Limited – Annual report – 31 December 2018

 - Expected credit loss is close to zero as these trade receivables are mostly secured by cash deposits or bank guarantees from customers and have no recent history of default.

 The Group’s Mainland China renewable projects are experiencing delays in receipt of the Renewable National Subsidy.
-As at 31 December 2017, the Group had total receivables of HK$611 million (2016: HK$417 million) relating to the unpaid Renewable National Subsidies.
+As at 31 December 2018, the Group had total receivables of HK$972 million (2017: HK$611 million) relating to unpaid Renewable National Subsidies.
 These amounts were not considered impaired because the subsidy settlement and renewable project accreditation are regulated by the Central Government.
-Furthermore, there have been continuous payments and no history of default.
+Furthermore, there have been continuous payments with no history of default.

 Movements in Provision for Impairment